* Beijing sets first timeline for ethanol use in cars

 "This news has greatly boosted confidence inside the industry," said Michael Mao, analyst with Sublime China Information, adding that without government support ethanol would likely be too expensive to survive in the market.

 Shares in biofuel producers rallied on the news, with Shandong Longlive Bio-Technology Co Ltd surging 10 percent, on track for its biggest one-day gain since December 2015.
-Major producer COFCO Biochemical Anhui Co Ltd, a unit of state-owned grains trader COFCO, was up 6 percent.
+Major producer COFCO Biochemical Anhui Co Ltd, a listed unit of state-owned grains trader COFCO, was up almost 6 percent.

 A renewed effort to promote the nation's fledging biofuels industry will be a further blow to major oil producers.
 On Saturday, the government said it has begun studying when to ban the production and sale of cars using traditional fuels.